krkartikay/krkartikay.github.io/notes/economics/microeconomics/index.md

   - If `Elasticity > -1`, producer benefits by raising price.
     - But then why isn't price always 0 or infinity? coming up next lectures.
 - Difficult to measure elasticities because of causation/correlation problem.
+- However, this data may be important to determine govt. policies.